FilipKlaesson/dbo/README.md

 <pre>
 <b>arg_max</b>: numpy.ndarray, optional (default: None)
-The point that maximizes the objective function.
-A numpy.ndarray of shape (dim,) where dim is the dimension of the function space.
+The point(s) that maximizes the objective function.
+A numpy.ndarray of shape (number of global maximum, dim) where dim is the dimension of the function space.
 If None, arg_max will be approximated by arg_max on the grid defined by the domain and grid_density.
 </pre>

 <pre>